AbstractSDK/contracts/docs/src/1_intro.md

 ### Cw-Orchestrator

-[cw-orchestrator](https://github.com/AbstractSDK/cw-orchestrator) is the tool that makes developing with Abstract so pleasant.
-It's a smart-contract scripting library that allows you to re-use code for use in testing and deployments.
-It's also our primary tool for making Abstract's infrastructure highly available.
+[cw-orchestrator](https://github.com/AbstractSDK/cw-orchestrator) is a smart-contract scripting library that allows you to re-use code for use in testing and deployments.
+It is also our primary tool for making Abstract's infrastructure highly available allowing us to make developing with Abstract a pleasant experience.

-Here's a snippet that sets up the complete Abstract framework on a cw-multi-test environment, and deploys the previously shown App contract to the framework.
+Here's a snippet that sets up the complete Abstract framework on a cw-multi-test environment and deploys the previously shown App contract to the framework.

 ```rust,no_run
 // Create a sender and instantiate the mock environment